dat-2k2/JavaLabs/README.md

 Get in *Bag* means getting its count.
 Non-presented item has count 0.

 ### Test

-Use a valid HashBag from Common Apache to validate the MyHashBag.
+For each class, use a respective object from Apache or JDK to validate.
 A class *A* with 2 child classes *B* and *C* were created to ensure generality in testing.
-Test includes 3 main methods above and compare with valid methods of HashBag.
+Each test includes methods defined in class interface, some tests check whether the method throws specific exceptions.

 ### Run
 (incoming)